cappuu02/Cybersecurity-Sapienza/Distributed System/7b) Register.md

 ==Idea==: The algorithm is called “Read-Impose Write-All” because a read operation imposes to all correct processes to update their local copy of the register with the value read, unless they store a more recent value

 ##### Structure
-- Write: increase wts, and disseminate a write order to any one
-- Read: read locally a (wts,val) , and disseminate a write order to any one
-- Process: accept a write if your ts is less than the one in the order.
-Send ack in any case

 ![[169.png]]
 ![[170.png]]
 p2 leggera bot, dunque un valore vecchio.
 Dobbiamo evitare ciò.

->The LP of the read operation is where the LP is the last point in which bottom disappears

 ![[172.png]]